dannieeeg/DanielGutierrez-FinalBadBankMIT2022/README.md

 ## DESCRIPTION
-This project has been a long time
+This project has been a long time time coming.
+It has taken me quite some time to wrap my head around react and javascript in it's entirety but with help from the cohort and batchmates from MIT's program.
+I have built a program that is a replication of a banking application that allows registration and login in f
 As part of the back end, the app uses Node.js and MongoDB for storage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## AVAILABLE SCRIPTS
+## NPM INSTALL

-The code is split into two main folders: client and server.
+clone the product into your local machine and run npm install in the server and ui-client directories.

+follow with npm start

 ### **_For the client:_**